Maximal rigidity of random measure and uniqueness pairs: stealthy processes, quasicrystals and periodicity: Introduction

 We then turn towards the study of quasicrystals, characterised by a stronger constraint: the spectrum is supposed to be purely atomic.
 Quasicrystals are models of homogeneous media that emerged from experimental findings in materials science \cite{schetchman}, after some predictions from crystallography \cite{mckay}, see at table \ref{table:1}-(c) the empirically measured spectrum of the AiMnPd alloy.
-It drew considerable interest in both physics and mathematics, deeply rooted in harmonic analysis, see for instance the survey \cite{meyer-quasicrystals} and the monograph \cite{baake-book}; they also turned out to be connected to the theory of aperiodic tilings initiated by Penrose twenty years earlier \cite{penrose-tilings}, and generalise the {\it cut-and-project} models introduced by Meyer \cite{meyer72}.
+It drew considerable interest in both physics and mathematics, see for instance the survey \cite{meyer-quasicrystals} and the monograph \cite{baake-book}; they turned out to be connected to {an old line of mathematical investigations initiated with the 18th Hilbert problem, with works from Berger, Robinson, Wang, culminating with the aperiodic tilings discovered by Penrose} \cite{penrose-tilings}, and generalise the {\it cut-and-project} models introduced by Meyer \cite{meyer72}.
 Mathematically, quasicrystals are uniformly discrete and relatively dense point configurations having a purely atomic spectral measure.
-Bj\"orklund and Hartnick \cite{HartBjo} studied stationarised {\it cut-and-project} processes, and proved in particular that almost all such models are hyperuniform, they also questioned whether they are number rigid, and it was answered in \cite{Lr24} that they actually are maximally rigid on bounded sets, like stealthy processes.
-We show here that their rigidity properties extend beyond bounded sets, or convex cones like stealthy processes, in that quasicrystals are rigid on concave cones: they can be entirely determined from their restriction on any cone with non-empty interior, such as $ \mathbb{R}_{ -}^{ d}$.
+Bj\"orklund and Hartnick \cite{HartBjo} studied stationarised {\it cut-and-project} processes, and proved in particular that almost all such models are hyperuniform, they also questioned whether they are number rigid, and it was answered in \cite{Lr24} that they actually are maximally rigid on bounded sets, like stealthy processes. {Hyperuniformity means that the number variance in large balls is negligible with respect to the volume of the ball.
+This is a (generally) unexpected cancellation phenomenon, it indicates strong interactions between points, see for instance the surveys \cite{Tor18,survey-hu}.
+It is related in the deterministic setting of almost periodic quasicrystals to the concepts of {\it quick convergence to equilibrium}, or {\it strict boundary property}, see for instance \cite{Miekisz}, in particular definition (1).} We show here that the rigidity properties of quasicrystals extend beyond bounded sets, or convex cones like stealthy processes, in that quasicrystals are rigid on concave cones: they can be entirely determined from their restriction on any cone with non-empty interior, such as $ \mathbb{R}_{ -}^{ d}$.
 This somehow means that all the information of a quasicrystal configuration is contained in any arbitrarily small sub-portion of it, and echoes a line of results involved in determining what is the quantity of disorder in a quasicrystal with atomic spectrum \cite{Lagarias,KurSarnak,LevOlev}.
 All the findings described above imply for instance that the corresponding models have a trivial tail $ \sigma $-algebra.

 We finally exhibit a surprising phenomenon for a class of random fields which are rather standard (not stealthy, not even hyperuniform, with integrable or even finite-range covariance) and exhibit a phase transition: there is (maximal) rigidity on $ B(0,\rho )$ if and only if $ \rho \leqslant \rho _{c}$ for some $ \rho _{c}\in [2/\pi ,2]$, which means the field can be perfectly reconstructed on $ B(0,\rho )$.
 This phenomenon relies on Jensen's identity, yielding that for a non-zero entire function of type $\rho $ the density of the zero set is bounded by $\pi \rho /2$.\\